 When it comes to user experience, you want to make it as easy as humanly possible for your customers to engage with you.
-The more info you ask customers to fill out on a form, the less likely they’ll be to actually do it (trust me, this applies to more than just onsite displays.
+The more your website feels like marketers asking customers to fill out on a form, the less likely they’ll be to actually do it (trust me, this applies to more than just onsite displays.
 Ever try getting anyone to do anything, ever?).

 Achieve simplicity by asking only for the information you truly need, such as name and email, or phone number if you’re using SMS marketing.
 Once you have this data, you can get more specific with your ask with each new targeted campaign.

 In their welcome campaign, Gaucho Buenos Aires keeps things short and sweet by only asking visitors for their email, and a checkbox response so they know which types of products they’re most interested in.

 Engaging with a pop up designed for desktop on your mobile device is like trying to fit my adult-sized torso into teeny doll clothes.
 It’s not fun for anyone involved.
 For each onsite campaign, create one design for desktop and one for mobile, so the user experience is great for both.

 Our friends at Project Repat did this by creating both a desktop and mobile version of their current welcome campaign, each with similar copy and readable text for each format.
 They even clarify on the mobile version that their discount code can be saved and used for later, assuming the visitor probably won’t be completing their purchase on their phone.